-- Students may participate in a retest administration only once within the same semester or school year in which the student was enrolled in the associated course with the exception of the summer and August mid-month administration. - The subsequent test window should not extend significantly beyond the instructional period.
+- The last administration of the Algebra I and Coordinate Algebra EOCs will be the 2023 Fall Mid-Month administration. - Students requiring a retest for the Algebra I and Coordinate Algebra courses may take those EOCs through the 2023 Fall Mid-Month administrations only. - Students may participate in a retest administration only once within the same semester or school year in which the student was enrolled in the associated course with the exception of the summer and August mid-month administration. - The subsequent test window should not extend significantly beyond the instructional period.
 Unexcused absences should not be considered appropriate reasons for excessive opportunities for tests or retests.
-For example, a student who did not obtain a Grade Conversion score of 70 or above on the Biology EOC in the Winter Main administration is eligible to participate in any of the Spring mid-month windows that follow the Winter Main administration within the 2021-2022 school year.
+For example, a student who did not obtain a Grade Conversion score of 70 or above on the Biology EOC in the Winter Main administration is eligible to participate in any of the Spring mid-month windows that follow the Winter Main administration within the same school year.
 The student is limited to one retest opportunity. - Systems/Schools should document their processes and attempts to notify students of their retest opportunity.